elmatica/Open-Trade-Transfer-Package/README.md

 ```

 ## Version
 Current version is 0.1.
-This should stated in every file as shoed in the example above.
+This should stated in every file as showed in the example above.
 0.1 is the first released version, and there is no prior versions.

 ## Structure
 Within the root level (open_trade_transfer_package) everything is divided into four groups and their subgroups: